 Derivatives will be used for economic hedging purposes rather than speculation.
 We will rely on quotations from third parties to determine fair values.
+We compare the dealer quotes received by the Company to the fair values generated by our own internal pricing model which incorporates such factors as the Treasury curve, LIBOR rates, and payment rates on the fixed portion of the interest rate swaps.
 If our hedging activities do not achieve our desired results, our reported earnings may be adversely affected.